arribass/Salesforce-Notes/AppBuilder/AppBuilder.md

 7. View component details

-## Describe the capabilities and consideration when using change set
+## Describe the capabilities and consideration when using change sets

+Quick Deploy
 - Quick deploy is a feature that allows you to deploy a change set without running all tests.
 This can be useful when you want to deploy a change set quickly and do not want to wait for all tests to run.

+Quick Deploy is only available when components have been validated successfully on the previous 10 days and they meet overall code coverage.

 ## Describe the uses cases and considerations when using unmanaged and managed packages